 16 A (40 V max)

 |300 A||120 A||12 A|

 1 Please see individual product pages for specific voltage and current ranges.

 2 Please see individual product pages to see which specific controllers have enclosures.

 The Motoron motor controllers make it easy to control DC motors through an I²C or UART serial interface.
-Each module can independently control up to two or three bidirectional motors, and multiple controllers can be stacked or chained together for projects that need to control even more motors.
+Modules are available with different numbers of channels (1, 2, or 3), and multiple controllers can be stacked or chained together for projects that need to control even more motors.

 The Pololu Simple Motor Controllers (SMCs) make basic control of brushed DC motors easy.
 Our most versatile and configurable motor controllers yet span a wide range of power levels and offer four interface modes: USB, TTL serial, analog voltage, and hobby radio control (RC).